-Petitioner acknowledges that in IPR2017-01230 and -1227, Patent Owner argued that "effective to treat the chronic lymphocytic leukemia" means "providing a positive clinical benefit to the chronic lymphocytic leukemia patient."
+Petitioner acknowledges that in IPR2017-01229, Patent Owner argued that "effective to treat the CLL [chronic lymphocytic leukemia]" means "providing a positive clinical benefit to the chronic lymphocytic leukemia patient."
 Pet.
-24. Petitioner nowhere disputes this meaning.
-Instead, Petitioner argues that "[t]he ultimate construction of this claim term is not material to this petition" because "achieving a reduction in circulating CLL tumor cells is sufficient to provide a POSA with a reasonable expectation of a clinical benefit."
-Id. at 24.
-The Board should reject this argument.
+28. Petitioner nowhere disputes this meaning.
+Instead, Petitioner argues that "[t]he ultimate construction of this claim term is not material to this petition for two independent reasons."
+Id.
+First, Petitioner argues that the term "is not a limiting part of any of the claims."
+Id.
+Second, Petitioner argues that "achieving a reduction in circulating CLL tumor cells is sufficient to provide a POSA with a reasonable expectation of a clinical benefit."
+Id. at 29.
+The Board should reject both of these arguments.